 - Development commenced on phase one of the Marine Strategy project, which included consultation and asset/planning review.
-This project will provide Council with fact-based evidence to make confident decisions around our Marine Facilities. - We began repairs to both Fisherman's and Salisbury wharves to ensure they continue to provide an operationally safe structure for users. - Our team finalised plans and completed consultation to improve access to the coastal marine area at Sulphur Point for Sailability.
+This project will provide Council with fact-based evidence to make confident decisions around our Marine Facilities - We began repairs to both Fisherman's and Salisbury wharves to ensure they continue to provide an operationally safe structure for users. - Our team finalised plans and completed consultation to improve access to the coastal marine area at Sulphur Point for Sailability.
 This is a charitable organisation that provides sailing programmes for physically and mentally disabled members of the community.

-SIGNIFICANT CAPITA L PROJECTS 2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Key Variance Explanations for 2020 The Strand Sea Wall 264 1,086 (821) Strand sea wall repairs have been deferred pending development of a masterplan for waterfront assets.
+SIGNIFICANT CAPITAL PROJECTS 2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 The Strand Sea Wall 264 1,086 (821) Strand sea wall repairs have been deferred pending development of a masterplan for waterfront assets.
 Unspent budget has been carried forward to future years.
-Strand sea wall repairs and wharf renewals have been deferred pending engineers condition assessments and development of a masterplan for waterfront assets.
 Marine asset renewals 707 1,063 (356) Wharf renewals have been slowed down by the availability of suitable contractors.
 Unspent budget has been carried forward into future years.
-Strand sea wall repairs and wharf renewals have been deferred pending engineers condition assessments and development of a masterplan for waterfront assets.